aidatorajiro/iMemgame/README.md

 25. Connect your PC and phone in same Wi-fi network.

 Then "memgame" icon will appear in your phone.
 Tap it to play!

+# Libraries
+This software uses a framework called React Native (Copyright (c) Facebook, Inc. and its affiliates)